orlenyslp/Caterpillar/README.md

 The prototype has two versions.
 We are currently developing the version v2.0, which follows a different approach from v1.0.
 However, we kept the source code of v1.0 as a reference, although we are not currently working on such an implementation.

-The approach implemented by the v2.0 can be accessed from: https://arxiv.org/pdf/1808.03517v1.pdf
+The approach implemented by the v2.0 can be accessed from: https://arxiv.org/abs/1808.03517.

+The paper describing the Role Dynamic Binding and Access Control implemented by v2.1 can be accessed from: https://arxiv.org/abs/1812.02909.

 Additionally, a demo paper about v1.0: can be accessed from: http://ceur-ws.org/Vol-1920/BPM_2017_paper_199.pdf

 Caterpillar’s code distribution in this repository contains three different folders in v1.0 and two in v2.0.
 The folder __caterpillar_core__ includes the implementation of the core components, __execution_panel__ consists of the code of a BPMN visualizer that serves to keep track of the execution state of process instances and to lets users check in process data.
 The __services_manager__ folder contains the implementation for an external service which is used only in v1.0 for demonstration purposes.
+In v2.1, the source code is in the folder labelled as "prototype".
+Besides, the folder "Dynamic Binding Example" contains the binding policy and BPMN model used as running example in https://arxiv.org/abs/1812.02909.

 For running Caterpillar locally, download the source code from the repository and follow the next steps to set up the applications and install the required dependencies.
 For running caterpillar from a Docker image go directly to the last section of this document.
 Be aware that the Docker image works only on the version v1.0.